 The Vancouver real estate market is much more affordable than the Seattle area, relative to median household incomes.
 That’s partly why it was recently named one of the healthiest housing markets in the United States.

-Earlier this year SmartAsset, a financial software and data company, ranked Vancouver, Washington as the seventh healthiest real estate market in the nation.
+Back in early 2018, SmartAsset, a financial software and data company, ranked Vancouver, Washington as the seventh healthiest real estate market in the nation.
 To determine their rankings, the company focused on stability and affordability within local housing markets.
 They also looked at fluidity, which in this context refers to how quickly homes are selling.
 Another key measurement was “risk of loss,” which refers to the potential for depreciating home prices over time.

 Based on these and other factors, analysts ranked Vancouver as the healthiest real estate market in Washington State, and one of the 10 healthiest in the nation.